xyfir/xyfir-buttons/README.md

 # Xyfir Buttons

-Xyfir Buttons (xyButtons) is a new type of userscript system like Greasemonkey or Tampermonkey that while similar to other extensions has a few notable differences.
+Xyfir Buttons (xyButtons) is a new type of userscript system, like Greasemonkey or Tampermonkey, that while similar to other extensions has a few notable differences.
 One of the main differences is whereas extensions like Greasemonkey keep installed scripts hidden away in a special browser menu where you can enable or disable the scripts, xyButtons puts the scripts where you can see them: on the page itself, in the form of floating buttons.
-Each script has its own button that is rendered onto the page where it can listen to events on the button as well as have full access to the page it is injected into.
+Each script has its own button that is rendered onto the page where it can listen to events on the button and also has full access to the page it is injected into.
 Buttons are grouped into 'presets' that control the placement of the buttons on the page among other things.
 Both buttons and presets have 'url match expressions' that determine whether a preset or its buttons will be rendered to a page.

 xyButtons also has its own button and presets repository that allows users to easily find and share buttons and presets with other users.